Obstacker/juice-docs-v2/docs/user/legal/your-project.md

 3. **Entity purpose and scope.** Your Juicebox project has a wide use of practical applications.
 If you have a formed idea of the project / entity you formed and its scope then authoring the following descriptions should be painless, alternatively, if you _do not_ have a clear idea of what your project, utility or service will be, then being specific enough so others may have some notion of what their contribution will enable.

-    - a.
-One sentence description.
+    - One sentence description.
-    - b.
-Paragraph description.
+    - Paragraph description.
-    - c.
-Full project description.
+    - Full project description.

 ### Juicebox Project details